lucahlg/PyCodingExperiment/README.md

 This repository contains a set of Python programming exercises.
 Your task is to solve all given exercises.
 Please solve the challenges with Python programming language.

+## 📦 Clone Repository
+- Clone this repository to your local machine using VS Code `CTRL + SHIFT + P` type `Git: Clone` and paste the GitHub URL `https://github.com/lucahlg/PyCodingExperiment.git`
+- **Alternative 1**: Use the following command in your terminal to clone the repository:
+    ```bash
+    git clone
+    ```
+- **Alternative 2**: Download the repository as a zip file and extract it to your local machine.

 ## 🚀 Getting started
 1. Run the select_exercises.py file to generate 5 random exercises for you to solve.